Harryyadav/slate/source/includes/business_units.md

 ----------|-----------------------------
-name      | Returns the business unit resource with the specified name. id        | Returns the business unit resource with the specified id. ordering  | Returns a list of application resources ordered by the specified field.
+name      | Returns the business unit resource with the specified name. id        | Returns the business unit resource with the specified id. ordering  | Returns a list of business unit resources ordered by the specified field.
 This endpoint accepts ordering by id.